 The story you tell with your data is important to share to a wider general audience.
 If we cannot share your work effectively, you lose the critical impact your research has on the world.
 In this session, you will learn how to create stories from data, learn visual storytelling techniques, and be more effective with how you ship your results to a variety of audiences—stakeholders and customers alike.
 After this session, you’ll be able to: Redefine your presentations into an experience in and of themselves so you can get past the first phase—marketing to your internal stakeholders and getting that...
 Read More

 Today’s rapid product timelines often require UX to be lean and nimble.
-Wireframing, testing and UI all get their due but animation is often the last kid picked.
-With rapid prototyping tools like Principle, Framer and soon-to-be-released InVision Studio quick animation iteration is possible.
-As a group workshop, attendees will go through each of these tools from a high-level and go in-depth into one.
-Along the way, they’ll learn tips and tricks to enable quick animation prototyping and assure easy dev handoff.
-Note: While I think this would be best absorbed as an interactive workshop, the content could be adapted...
-Read More
+Wireframing, testing, and UI all get their due but animation is often the last kid picked.
+With rapid prototyping tools like Principle, Framer and InVision Studio quick animation iteration is possible.
+We’ll review each of these tools from a high-level and go in-depth into one.
+Along the way, learn tips and tricks to enable quick animation prototyping and assure easy dev handoff.

 The first known speech recognition system, ‘Audrey,’ was created in 1952 by Bell Labs.
 Followed on by ‘Shoebox’ created by IBM in 1961.
 We have come a long way since then!
 Amazon and Google, along with Apple, Microsoft, Samsung, and others have created platforms that are enabling Brands to create engaging user experiences across multiple devices and platforms.
 This talk will focus on the why, how, and what of these new tools.
 By the end of the talk, the participants should have the base level skills required to create, at the very least, an Alexa skill.
 It’s time to embrace...
 Read More